How to Think Better: Workshops on Great Strategic Thinking

 Ideal for strategists, decision-makers, and advanced audiences.
 Strategy Gone Tame takes a rigorous, provocative look at competitive strategy and business success.
 It helps those in senior positions challenge conventional wisdom and make much better strategy decisions.

-People trigger crises and price wars; people buy high and then can’t sell low; people due-diligence strategies only to watch a competitor swoop in from left field.
+People trigger crises and price wars; people buy high and then can’t sell low; people due-diligence strategies only to watch disruption swoop in from left field.
 Glorious companies suffer, shrivel, and die.
 Surely that’s not what their strategies called for.

 In Strategy Gone Tame you’ll see how human biases and flawed tools lead smart, dedicated strategists to make strategy mistakes.
 You’ll see why companies can get better results by upgrading their thinking than by upbraiding their personnel.